IanChen999/crypto-portfolio-advisor/README.md

-# CS289A Project: Crypto Portfolio Recommender System
+# crypto-portfolio-advisor
 ## Sample Dashboard
 Crypto Portfolio Advisor is a cryptocurrency portfo risk and recommendation tool powered by machine learning algorithm and front-end web services that aims for helping different levels of investors to achieve a more reliable cryptocurrency investment solution.
+This project was designed by the Crypto Robo Advisor team from UC Berkeley Data-X course.
+This project is mentored and advised by CEO of Anchain.ai, Victor Fang.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/39391660/144360945-fc017110-767c-4b2b-bb34-068eedb318ce.gif)